 This dish is the overall favorite in my family.
 I call it the great family connector.
 That’s because when word goes out that I’m making Oxtail and Rice, everyone shows up for dinner!
 Oxtail is a must-have dish at every Jamaican restaurant, whether it’s take-out and dine in.
 In my family it’s comfort food.
 Every Jamaican cook has their own way of making it, and I put lima beans in my recipe, though others don’t.
 The prep is easy but it does take time to cook … between two and two-and-a-half hours.
 How do you know it’s ready?
 The meat should be tender and falling off the bone!
 Pair it with steamed rice and a side salad and you’re good to go.

 Every Jamaican cook has their own way of making Oxtail Stew.
-I put lima beans and curry powder in this recipe, which is different but delicious!
+I put curry powder in this recipe, which is different but delicious!

 1 1/2tsp Salt